habin-isa/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Features](#features) | [Experience](#experience) | [Interests](#interests) | [Details](#details) |

 An enthusiastic and artistically trained Full stack Web developer.
 I recently graduated from Makers - a coding bootcamp where I embraced XP values and learnt 4 programming languages in the short space of 3 months.
 Before this, I graduated with a First Class honours in Sculpture, where I made interactive and kinetic installations, powered by code and electronics.
-I am now eager for the next step - a developer role that allows me to continue learning and to contribute my creativity!
+I am now eager for the next step - a developer role that allows me to continue learning and to contribute my creativity within software!

 ![Alt text](https://github.com/habin-isa/CV/blob/master/Habin%20High%20res%20colour%20-16.jpg "Sinking the Berg, 2017")
 ###### Image: 'Sinking the Berg', 2017.
 Award-winning graduate work - Digital floor-to-ceiling installation.